-Discount risk-adjusted expected cash flows The risk-adjusted expected cash-flows are discounted with an appropriate discount rate (this depends on asset class and pool) to derive the present value of a financing.
+Expected repayment amount are discounted with an appropriate discount rate (this depends on asset class and pool) to derive the present value of a financing.
 The discount rate usually reflects the rate of return an investor could earn in the marketplace on an investment of comparable size, tenor and risk.
-Note, that the discount rate is the same for every financing of a pool.
+The discount rate is usually the same for every financing of a pool.

 r = discount rate and

 t = period of cash flows.
 As we deal with intra-year cash flows, the formula becomes